jadongao/fourier-analyzer/README.md

 # 5.Why do you make?

 When learning sound waves, I came across the idea that chords are composed of different combinations of sounds, and using Fourier Transformation, chords can be decomposed into the frequencies of their constituent sounds.
 I am very interested in Fourier Transformation, and I saw videos online from Professor Bill Hammack and YouTuber @ thoroughfareproduction, both dedicated to visualizing complex mathematical concepts in Fourier Transformation.
-So I decided to learn from them and make a Lego machine myself.
+So I decided to learn from them and make a LEGO machine myself.
-When making this Lego machine, I also traced the history of Fourier Transformation.
+When making this machine, I also traced the history of Fourier Transformation.
 I had a chance to communicate with these masters during this production process, and I felt their imaginative ideas in the era without electronic computers.

 <table border="0">